segmentio/retrofit-jsonrpc/README.md

-# java-jsonrpc
+# retrofit-jsonrpc

-Pluggable JSON-RPC over HTTP client.
+JSON-RPC with Retrofit.

 # Usage